-Origin of Generative Intelligence – The Discipline Behind the Work
+Origin of the Architecture of Intelligence – The Discipline Behind the Work

 For years, I carried a single question: